NaraeJang/Wegic/README.md

 ### Project background

-Originally, It was a UX/UI project for a Korean-Canadian couple entering the Canadian wedding market, and I decided to bring the Wegic Mobile Wedding Invitation to life through web development.
+Originally conceived as one of my UX/UI projects for a Korean-Canadian couple entering the Canadian wedding market, and I decided to bring the Wegic Mobile Wedding Invitation to life through web development.

 ### Role as UI/UX Designer